Iran says Trump’s ‘absurd tweets’ have incited disruption

 - Boeing unveils drone capable of landing on aircraft carrier, as Navy competition heats up

-Trump has unleashed a series of tweets backing the protesters and referring to Iran as corrupt and failing.

-At least 21 people have been killed and hundreds arrested amid protests fueled by economic grievances.
-Meanwhile, tens of thousands of people took part in pro-government counter-demonstrations Wednesday.
+At least 21 people have been killed and hundreds arrested in Iran during a week of anti-government protests and unrest over economic woes and official corruption.
+Meanwhile, tens of thousands of people took part in counter-demonstrations Wednesday backing the clerically overseen government, which has said “enemies of Iran” are fomenting the protests.

+Trump has unleashed a series of tweets in recent days backing the protesters, saying Iran is “failing at every level” and declaring that it is “time for change” in the Islamic Republic.

+“Such respect for the people of Iran as they try to take back their corrupt government,” he tweeted Wednesday.
+“You will see great support from the United States at the appropriate time!”